perseids-publications/gorman-trees/README.md

 # Gorman Trees

-Set of treebanks published by Vanessa and Bob Gorman at the University of Nebraska-Lincoln.
+Set of treebanks published by Vanessa Gorman at the University of Nebraska-Lincoln.

 Based on the template [here](https://github.com/perseids-publications/treebank-template).